microsoft/WebTemplateStudio/README.md

 - [Getting started with the codebase](/docs/getting-started-developers.md)
 - [Terminology for developers](/docs/Terminology.md)

+# Privacy Statement

+This extension logs basic [telemetry](/docs/telemetry.md) for what is being selected.
+We'll add Telemetry Data to this repository once it's available.
+Please read [Microsoft Privacy Statement](https://privacy.microsoft.com/en-US/privacystatement) for more information.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a